Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 So today’s piece (and my piece in two weeks) are highlights of what the movies made me – as a seasoned trauma therapist and semi-seasoned mom – think about in our one week double viewing.

-For today’s piece, I’m going to share my insights about Inside Out and then will follow up in two weeks with additional thoughts on Inside Out 2.
+For today’s piece, I’m going to share my insights about Inside Out.
+And then will follow up in two weeks with additional thoughts on Inside Out 2.

 A trauma therapist and mom’s thoughts about Inside Out: